Daniel-Gong/netlify/content/home/publications.md

 * The Effect of Distractor Saliency on Attentional Capture

-* Spatial Heterogeneity of Susceptibility for Attentional Capture
+* Spatial Heterogeneity on Attentional Capture Susceptibility
 * A Saliency-Specific and Dimension-Independent Mechanism of Distractor Suppression

 {{% alert note %}}